The Hearing

 Who Will Hear the Appeal?

 The WSIAT Chair usually assigns hearings to a single Vice-Chair.
-In certain circumstances, the WSIAT Chair may consider it appropriate to assign a Panel to hear an appeal or application.
+In certain circumstances, the WSIAT Chair may assign a Panel to hear an appeal or application.

-The WSIAT Chair may appoint a Panel of three or five members, consisting of the Chair and/or Vice-Chair(s), a Member representative of Workers, and a Member representative of Employers.
+The WSIAT Chair may appoint a Panel of three or five members, consisting of the Chair and/or Vice-Chair(s), a side member representative of workers, and a side member representative of employers.

 The WSIAT Chair may also hear cases alone or as part of a Panel.